Belfast Primark fire: Companies fined £80k each for safety breaches

 Issuing the fines on Friday, the judge said Bennett Management Contractors (GB) Ltd, of Central Street in London, had four weeks to pay given that it has an annual turnover of more than £30m.

-Irish firm AF Roofing, based in Youghal in County Waterford, was given more time to pay the fine because it has a much smaller annual turnover.
+Irish firm AF Roofing, based in Youghal, County Waterford, was given more time to pay the fine because it has a much smaller annual turnover.

 The judge said £20,000 must be paid by the end of this year, another £30,000 by the end of 2024 and the remainder by the end of 2025.